Man who killed 3 at a Dollar General in Jacksonville used to work at a dollar store, sheriff says

 The weekend shooting happened as the city was preparing to commemorate what it calls Ax Handle Saturday, when a white mob used baseball bats and ax handles to beat peaceful Black demonstrators protesting segregation at a downtown lunch counter on Aug.
 27, 1960.

-Waters said a journal Palmeter’s father found in his room was “the diary of a madman” that made it clear he hated Black people.
-The family notified authorities, but by then the shooting had already begun.
+Waters has said a journal Palmeter’s father found in his room was “the diary of a madman” that made it clear he hated Black people.

+Forty-five minutes after the shooting began, Palmeter’s father called 911 to warn of upsetting messages he had discovered in his son’s room, according to heavily redacted audio of the call released Tuesday by the sheriff’s office in Clay County, outside Jacksonville.

+Details given in the call about the writings, which authorities said included “homicidal and suicidal” threats, were removed from the audio

 Palmeter used two guns — a Glock handgun and an AR-15 style semi-automatic rifle.
 Authorities said the weapons were purchased legally this year despite once being involuntarily committed for a mental health exam.